smartface/transpiler-standalone/README.md

 # Development Installation

     1. Clone this repository
-    2. Clone workspace in the packages folder.
+    2. Clone workspace into the packages folder.
     3. Run yarn

 # Example usage in the workspace folder.